Rubber tees vs supple TPU.

 The material difference

-The "rubber" in most range rubber tees is actually a stiff EVA or vulcanized rubber compound with a Shore A hardness of about 70 to 80.
+The "rubber" in most range rubber tees is a stiff EVA or vulcanized rubber compound with a Shore A hardness of about 70 to 80.
 It feels firm.
 Over hundreds of strikes it compresses and does not fully recover, so the effective tee height drops by 10 to 20% within a season.

 TPU 95A